2014 in Kenyan football: President's Cup

 The 2014 FKF President's Cup began on 26 April and ended on 15 November.

 Super Cup

 The 2014 Kenyan Super Cup match to be contested by 2013 Kenyan Premier League champions Gor Mahia and the 2013 FKF President's Cup champions A.F.C.
 Leopards was cancelled by the Football Kenya Federation due to a lack of sponsors.

 Top 8 Cup

 The 2014 KPL Top 8 Cup began on 5 April and concluded on 15 June.

 International club competitions

 Champions League

 The 2014 CAF Champions League began on 7 February and is scheduled to end on 2 November.
 Gor Mahia represented Kenya in the competition, having won the 2013 Kenyan Premier League.

 Preliminary round

-In the preliminary round, Gor Mahia faced 2012–13 Gabon Championnat National D1 champions US Bitam over two legs, played on 8 and 16 February.
+In the preliminary round, Gor Mahia faced the 2012–13 Gabon Championnat National D1 champions US Bitam over two legs, played on 8 and 16 February.